 Is there anything you would like to add that we haven’t asked?

-My life experiences helped me become the resilient, independent and hard worker that I am today.
-My life was filled with a lot of ups and downs, and with time and experience, I learned to manage my downs to keep progressing towards my ultimate occupational and personal goals.
-I am fortunate to be Canadian: I was allowed to dream, live in peace, achieve higher education, work and aim to start a family of my own where I would have the same human rights as my future husband.
+My life experiences helped me become the resilient, independent, and hard worker that I am today.
+My life was filled with a lot of difficulties, and with time and experience, I learned to manage my downs to keep progressing towards my ultimate occupational and personal goals.
+I am fortunate to be Canadian: I was allowed to dream, live in peace, achieve higher education, work, and aim to start a family of my own where I would have the same human rights as my future husband.
 It would be a great honor to become the next Miss Universe Canada and to represent Canada at the Miss Universe Organization.
-I believe that my life experiences, my education, my community involvement, my work ethics and the beautiful Canadian values instilled in me would certainly make me a suitable candidate for Miss Universe Canada and Miss Universe.
-As a titleholder, I will be able to use my knowledge and experiences in promoting multiple cause through the Miss Universe Canada’s platform.
-First, through my mental health first aid certification and my involvement in Crisis text line, I will be able to advocate for mental health education, prevention and treatment.
-Through my involvement in Moèlle Épinière et Motricité Québec, I am looking forward to highlighting the challenges that people with limited mobility faces in our country.
+I believe that my life experiences, my education, my community involvement, my work ethics, and the beautiful Canadian values instilled in me would certainly make me a suitable candidate for Miss Universe Canada and Miss Universe.
+As a titleholder, I will be able to use my knowledge and experiences in promoting multiple causes through the Miss Universe Canada’s platform.
+First, through my mental health first aid certification and my involvement with Volunteers in Partnership and my training in the Crisis text line, I will be able to advocate for mental health education, prevention, and treatment.
+Through my involvement in Moèlle Épinière et Motricité Québec, I am looking forward to highlighting the challenges that people with limited mobility face in our country.
 Finally, through my bachelor’s degree in physical and health education, I look forward to emphasizing on how we can improve our public education system to allow for our kids’ higher chances of success in high school.